HeThongGiamSatTrongNhaMay/FinalThesis-LuanVanTotNghiep/README.md

 which is developed by Thomas Telkamp.
 Code was ported and extended to run on ESP 8266 mcu and provide RTC, Webserver and DNS services.

+Topology for this project : 4 nodes (2 measure humidity and temperature; 2 measure ac energy).
+A LoRaWAN gateway pushes data from these 4 nodes to network server TTN.
+Data then is forwarded to IoT Cloud ThingSpeak.
+Source code, lib and hardware are saved in this repository.

 Maintained by Minh Chau (huynhminhchau.k14@gmail.com)

 Features